-Congress nears deal to keep government open
+Congress passes bill to avoid government shutdown

 Story highlights

-The tentative deal comes as lawmakers are racing to wrap up their work before heading home to campaign all next month ahead of November's elections.
-If approved, the package would resolve a months-long partisan standoff over Zika and Flint funding that had become a political headache for the GOP leadership.
+The White House praised the Senate's passage of the bill, though it expressed disappointment that the measure did not include provisions to restore a board quorum to the Export-Import Bank or allow the Securities and Exchange Commission greater authority in regulating public companies' political spending.

-Each party's leadership needs to sell the strategy to their rank-and-file, and it's unclear if restless liberals and conservatives will accept it.
+"The administration looks forward to working with the Congress to support investments equally balanced between defense and non-defense spending that will create jobs, support middle-class families, contribute to long-term growth, and safeguard national security," the statement said.

-Under the outline of the deal, reached Tuesday night by House Minority Leader Nancy Pelosi and Speaker Paul Ryan, the leadership agreed to add aid for Flint on a separate water projects bill, setting up a Wednesday vote on that package.
+Under the outline of the deal, reached Tuesday night by House Minority Leader Nancy Pelosi and Speaker Paul Ryan, the leadership agreed to add aid for Flint on a separate water projects bill, setting up the Wednesday vote on that package.
+The House approved that water legislation shortly before it voted on the CR.
 A House-Senate conference committee would later reconcile the two competing bills, setting the stage for final approval of the Flint aid in December.

-Separately, as early as Wednesday, the Senate will move a funding bill to keep the government afloat until December 9, a package that includes $500 million for the recent Louisiana flooding, $1.1 billion to combat Zika and $37 million to fight the opioid epidemic.
-Senate Democrats had blocked the funding package, saying they needed commitments that aid for Flint would also be approved this Congress.
+During the House debate on the water provision, Michigan Democratic Rep. Dan Kildee, who represents the city of Flint and pleaded for months for Congress to help with resources to replace lead pipes and provide health services to sick residents, said "my constituents have been waiting for more than a year for the help they need."

-Speaking at the Washington Economic Forum on Wednesday morning, Ryan said he believes that moving the Flint aid on the water bill "will help unlock" the funding package, asserting that the Flint issue "now, I think, will be unstuck."
+Republican Rep. Bill Huizenga of Michigan, who said his family is originally from Flint, called the situation there "tragic" and said "these folks have experienced failure of government at all levels for decades"

-House conservatives, who view the Flint aid as a bailout, are unlikely to be pleased.
+Speaking at the Washington Economic Forum on Wednesday morning, Ryan said he believed moving the Flint aid on the water bill "will help unlock" the funding package, asserting that the Flint issue "now, I think, will be unstuck."

-Both chambers will need to act quickly because the deadline to fund federal agencies is Friday at midnight.
+The deadline to fund federal agencies is Friday at midnight.
 Ryan said Wednesday there won't be a shutdown because GOP members understand the process behind backing a short-term bill.

 "Basically, we are having a low-drama moment now," Ryan said.

 On the Senate floor Wednesday morning, Minority Leader Harry Reid said the movement in the House is a "step in the right direction."
-But he warned Senate Majority Leader Mitch McConnell not to back off commitments to approve money for Flint.
+But he had warned Senate Majority Leader Mitch McConnell not to back off commitments to approve money for Flint.

 "Why can't they just say they'll do it?"
 Reid said.
 "We'll continue to exercise caution moving forward, but I'm glad to see progress has been made."